-7. Create a Consistent Experience
+7. Create a consistent experience

 We’ve mentioned this before, but it’s worth noting that you need to create a smooth and consistent experience for customers through all channels.
 Doing so is the ultimate goal of an omnichannel contact center and what sets it apart from multichannel call center facilities.

-The key is to find a way to share data in real-time.
+The key is to find a way to share data in real time.
 But, even though this may seem simple, finding a solution that allows your team to access and update the same information across multiple platforms takes a significant amount of planning.

-8. Monitor Consumer Trends
+8. Monitor consumer trends

 Social media has been the latest major global trend in terms of how consumers interact with businesses, but you need to keep a close eye on your customer preferences.
 The channels that your customers prefer will directly impact the channels available through your contact center.
 So, you need to keep these in mind when making adjustments and deciding how to redistribute your budget.

-9. Keep an Eye on Your KPIs
+9. Keep an eye on your KPIs

 Key performance indicators (KPIs) are metrics that give you a true idea of how your contact center is performing.
 Rather than focusing on vanity metrics that give you a false sense of direction, the right KPIs will help you identify potential areas of improvement.
 The right KPIs can also give you an alert if there is something drastically wrong in your contact center.

 While cloud deployment minimizes the need for upskilling sessions, you still need to have training sessions to brief all agents and explain to them the idea behind omnichannel contact centers.
-Omnichannel call centers always perform best when agents are aware of how they work, so take the time to explain the benefits of this setup and how employees should handle interactions from now on.
+Omnichannel strategies always perform best when agents are aware of how they work, so take the time to explain the benefits of this setup and how employees should handle interactions from now on.

 Telephone calls are still a crucial component of reliable omnichannel call centers, but not labeling your calls can harm your chances of success.
 If you want to learn more about identifying your calls and increasing answer rates across your outbound omnichannel contact center, Hiya is here to help.
 Download our Sales Metrics eBook to find out which metrics you should be optimizing to boost sales.